pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

 #### Cart

     **Cart_addProduct:**
-	    - adding a product to the cart from product pop-up page
+	    - adding a product to the cart from quick pop-up page
 	    - adding a product to the cart from second product pop-up page
 	    - adding a product to the cart from less-than-5 tab
-	    - adding a product to the cart from category (from categories side panel)
+	    - adding a product to the cart from category
 	    - adding a product to the cart from product page
 	    - adding both a product from aliExpress and a product from Amazon to the cart